+(1) The North Cunningham Avenue/US45 North corridor has been a commercial area for many years and most zoning cases in the area have involved rezoning to B-3 or B-4 Districts and/or obtaining Special Use Permits for retail and service businesses.
-Regarding whether the site is well suited to the proposed land use, the proposed rezoning will HELP ACHIEVE Policy 4.3.2 regarding whether the site with proposed improvements is well-suited overall for the proposed land use.

-- F. LaSalle factor: The length of time the property has been vacant as zoned considered in the context of land development in the vicinity of the subject property.
-Regarding this factor: - (1) Most of the 7.05 acre property continues to be in agricultural production.
-The manufactured home was removed several years ago. - G. Sinclair factor: The need and demand for the use.
-Regarding this factor: - (1) The ZBA has recommended that the proposed rezoning will HELP ACHIEVE Policy 4.2.1 regarding whether the proposed use IS a service better provided in a rural area.

-- (2) In the review of Policy 4.3.5, the ZBA has recommended the following: - a.
-The proposed use DOES NOT serve surrounding agricultural land uses or an important public need. - b.
-The proposed development IS otherwise appropriate in a rural area.

-H. Sinclair factor: The extent to which the use conforms to the municipality's comprehensive planning.

-- (1) The ZBA has recommended that the proposed rezoning will HELP ACHIEVE the Champaign County Land Resource Management Plan. - (2) The subject property is 0.42 miles north of the City of Urbana.
+- \a.
+Since adoption of the Zoning Ordinance on October 10, 1973, there have been 16 approved rezoning cases in Section 33 of Somer Township, of which 15 were rezoned to B-4 General Business. - \b.
+Regarding compliance with policies having to do with the suitability of the site for the proposed use, the ZBA has recommended that the proposed rezoning will HELP ACHIEVE Policy 4.3.2 regarding site suitability on best prime farmland and will HELP ACHIEVE Policy 4.3.5. - F. LaSalle factor: The length of time the property has been vacant as zoned considered in the context of land development in the vicinity of the subject property.
+Regarding this factor: - (1) Most of the 7.05-acre property continues to be in agricultural production.
+The former homestead sat vacant for several years without a buyer.
+All but one of the former homestead buildings have been demolished in anticipation of commercial development. - G. Sinclair factor: The need and demand for the use.
+Regarding this factor: - (1) The ZBA has recommended that the proposed rezoning will HELP ACHIEVE Policy 4.2.1 regarding whether the proposed use IS a service better provided in a rural area. - (2) In the review of Policy 4.3.5, the ZBA has recommended the following: - a.
+The proposed use in related Case 003-S-21 DOES NOT serve surrounding agricultural land uses exclusively, but does support rural clients. - b.
+The proposed development IS otherwise appropriate in a rural area. - H. Sinclair factor: The extent to which the use conforms to the municipality's comprehensive planning. - (1) The ZBA has recommended that the proposed rezoning will HELP ACHIEVE the Champaign County Land Resource Management Plan. - (2) The subject property is 0.42 miles north of the City of Urbana.
 The City's most recent Comprehensive Plan Map from 2005 shows the subject property to be in the Agriculture future land use area. - I. Overall, the proposed map amendment IS CONSISTENT with the LaSalle and Sinclair factors.